Pseudo-Labeling for Massively Multilingual Speech Recognition: Supervised training

 \section{Supervised training}

 We train supervised models on CV for $\sim$500k updates.
 The hyperparameters and training procedure are identical to those used in \cite{likhomanenko2021slimipl}, except we use 2 SpecAugment~\cite{park2019specaugment} time masks instead of 10 (using 10 masks was found to cover too much of the shorter CV audio), and the learning rate is halved just once, at 250k updates.
 We do not use the language balancing technique of \cite{kannan2019large, pratap2020massively} to sample languages evenly (which we found easily overfit to the low-resource languages), or curriculum learning as in~\cite{pratap2020massively}.
-In addition to the base model (275M params), we also train larger models (1.06B params) by doubling the feedforward and self-attention dimensions.
+In addition to the base model (275M params), we also train larger models (1.06B params) by doubling the feedforward and self-attention dimensions of the transformer layers.
+The base models are trained on 16 GPUs with dynamic batching using 200s of audio per batch per GPU, and the large models are trained using 64 GPUs with 50s of audio per GPU, resulting in the same effective batch size.